bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/electron-densities.md

 $$

 Few programs are known to have these integrals computed as part of their routine calculations.
-QSym² therefore has implementations to calculate these integrals, provided that the full basis set information is provided (see [Integral evaluation](../integral-evaluation.md)).
+QSym² therefore has implementations to calculate these integrals (and their complex-symmetric versions), provided that the full basis set information is provided (see [Integral evaluation](../integral-evaluation.md)).

 ### Atomic-orbital basis angular order